-Presented by the Arcata Playhouse the festival commences on Thursday, August 17 at 7 p.m. with the first of six performances over the festival weekend from Mendocino County’s own Flynn Creek Circus.
-This charmingly nostalgic and surprisingly fresh all human circus will perform in their vintage big top tent with top quality acts featuring tightrope walkers, aerialists, jugglers, acrobats and comedians in an all new show. www.flynncreekcircus.com
+Presented by the Arcata Playhouse, the Creamery Festival commences on Thursday, August 15 at 7 p.m. with the first of six performances from Mendocino County’s own Flynn Creek Circus.
+This charmingly nostalgic and surprisingly fresh all-human circus will perform in their vintage big top tent with top quality acts including tightrope walkers, aerialists, jugglers, acrobats, and comedians in an all-new show Out of Hat. www.flynncreekcircus.com

-Continuing on Friday, August 18 at 8:30 p.m. with the Playhouse’s signature outdoor performance spectacle Elemental which features giant puppets, dancers, stilt walkers, live music and beautiful paper lanterns all happening around the Creamery building.
-The evening finishes with a special adult performance from Flynn Creek Circus in their tent.
+Continuing on Saturday, August 17 at 7:30 is the Playhouse’s signature outdoor performance spectacle Elemental with giant puppets, dancers, stilt walkers, live music and beautiful paper lanterns, all happening around the Creamery building.
+This free family-friendly event, features our Elemental Pageantry workshop students, Fairies from Redwood Raks and professional artists.

-In addition to the Creamery Building being open for tours and hosting various special activities, the festival has commissioned local artist Lush Newton to create a special outdoor art exhibit that will be inspired by the 100th year anniversary.
-The exhibit titled “California State Creamery; The Land of Milk and Honey” will feature Newton’s unique whimsical style in several oversized art pieces placed around the building including representations of a historical train station and train engine, a family of Portuguese farmers and a special ode to Creamery Building architect Franklin Georgeson.
+Playhouse Arts commissioned local artist Lush Newton to create a special outdoor art exhibit, inspired by the 100th anniversary of the Creamery Building.
+The exhibit, titled “California State Creamery; The Land of Milk and Honey,” showcases Newton’s unique whimsical style in several oversized art pieces placed around the building, including representations of a historical train station and train engine, a family of Portuguese farmers and a special ode to Creamery Building architect Franklin Georgeson.

 The Creamery Building is home to the Arcata Playhouse, Redwood Raks Dance Studios, Tosha Yoga, Bang!
 Bang!
-Vintage Clothing Store, Phoenix Ceramics the Kinetic Sculpture Lab, dance studios, fiber artists, a stained glass studio, jewelry businesses, and a wide array of other creative enterprises.
+Vintage Clothing Store, Phoenix Ceramics, visual artists and musicians.

-Support for the Creamery Festival comes from the National Endowment for the Arts; The California Arts Council; The Humboldt Area Foundation, Footprint Foundation, Humboldt Lodging Alliance and local business sponsors Wildberries Marketplace, Tomas Jewelry, Greenway Partners and Holly Yashi Jewelry.
+Support for the Creamery Festival comes from the California Arts Council, National Endowment for the Arts, Footprint Foundation, local business sponsor Wildberries Marketplace and many individual donors.